ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 * UnitValue != UnitValue
 * UnitValue != number

-for the rest, compared UnitValue object must have the same units dimensions
+For the rest, compared UnitValue object must have the same units dimensions:

 * UnitValue > UnitValue
 * UnitValue > number